ASoelvsten/IX-ML-Resources/README.md

 - Notebook on Transformers: See a <a href=https://github.com/alice-malivert/Tutorial_transformers/tree/main>notebook</a> by one of our fellows, Alice Malivert

+- Notebook on LLM: See a <a href=https://colab.research.google.com/drive/1neBWDAXIal_ZgR68uEjvvLqgZbE0UBX3?usp=sharing>notebook</a> by one of our fellows, Sara Veneziale

 ### Inference methods

 - Notebook on Bayesian statistics and sampling schemes: <a href="https://colab.research.google.com/drive/1uPuhOOrIAB8ZrotuTfnLjK2Lel9hX_db?usp=sharing">